Tomstar-2000/natural-roll/README.md

 **Natural Roll** brings physical-feeling dice rolls to Foundry VTT.
 Instead of rolls immediately firing into animations automatically, this module holds the 3D dice on your screen, allowing you to grab, drag, shake, and flick/toss them just like real physical dice in your hand.

+> ℹ️ **Automation Override Support:** Currently, roll automation override is only implemented for the **dnd5e** system using **Midi-QOL**.
+If you are using other game systems or automation modules and want support added, please raise a ticket/issue specifying the game system and automation module details.

 ---

 ## 📽️ Showcase & Demonstration